wvinks/college/README.md

 ### tasks from 19.11.25
 Tasks assigned on 19.11:
-- task_1.cpp - first task
+- task_01.cpp - first task
-- task_2.cpp - second task
+- task_02.cpp - second task
-- task_3.cpp - third task
+- task_03.cpp - third task
+- task_06.cpp - sixth task
+- task_07.cpp - seventh task

-tasks 4-10 in progress =)
+tasks 4-5 and 8-10 in progress =)

 ### basic C++ tasks
 This folder contains basic C++ tasks (something like HackerRank).
 The condition for each task can be viewed in the corresponding code in the comments.